rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 - by CloudFront via _Response Headers Policy_

 **Origin access control** settings tell CloudFront if it should sign requests sent to the Lambda Function URL.
-Signing requests [takes over the _Authorization_ header](https://docs.aws.amazon.com/IAM/latest/UserGuide/create-signed-request.html) so that you cannot forward it from the client app to the lambda.
+Signing requests [takes over the _Authorization_ header](https://docs.aws.amazon.com/IAM/latest/UserGuide/create-signed-request.html) and drops the value sent by the client app.

 **Caching policy** settings of a _Behavior_ tell CloudFront which headers to use as caching keys:
 - headers included in the caching key are passed onto the lambda
 - you have to include your authorization key to avoid serving one user's response to another user
 - even if you include the _Authorization_ header in the key it may be taken over by the AWS signature configured in the _Origin access control_
-- you do not have to have a caching policy for the CORS to work
+- you do not have to have a caching policy for the CORS protocol to work
-- AWS recommends _CachingDisabled_ for Lambda URLs
+- AWS recommends _CachingDisabled_ policy for Lambda URLs

 **Origin request policy** settings tell CloudFront which headers to forward to the lambda:
 - not all headers are forwarded by default